Building a Michigan where families don’t have to choose between rent, medicine, or groceries

-From Food Stamps to Fighting for Families
+From Food Stamps to

 Mai’s brother Cheng, mom, Der, and Mai